meooow25/cfspy/README.md

 As of 2025-03-09, this repository is archived and my instance of the bot is offline.

 Codeforces began blocking scraping since around 2024-08.
 This made the bot nearly useless, because most of the features rely on scraping.
 Can the anti-scraping measures be bypassed?
 Perhaps, but I do not intend to work against the website.
 There exists a Codeforces API, but it does not offer any way to access blog, comment, or submission data and is also notoriously unreliable.
-So it is time to put CFSpy to rest.
+With no other way forward, it is time to put CFSpy to rest.

 ---